 How Did CiCo Diet Start?

 The idea that calorie restriction brings on weight loss is nothing new.
-According to Wikipedia, back in 1780, a scientist from France named Antoine Lavoisier used a guinea pig and measured its heat production as a means of determining the energy or calorie content of foods.
+Back in 1780, a scientist from France named Antoine Lavoisier used a guinea pig and measured its heat production as a means of determining the energy or calorie content of foods.
 Using this information, he came up with a formula that could be used to determine the calorie content of food.
-Using this formula, Dr. Lulu Hunt Peters, according to Wikipedia, came out with the idea that to lose weight, ultimately you need to reduce your calorie intake.
+Using this formula, Dr. Lulu Hunt Peters came out with the idea that to lose weight, ultimately you need to reduce your calorie intake.
 As a result of these two scientist’s work, the CiCo Diet came about.

 Scroll below for one of the best products we’ve seen over the last year.